The post explains a beacon indicator circuit for combine harvester grain tanks. The idea was requested by Mr. John Bosch.

-The design can be very simply implemented using an IC 555 circuit in its astable mode, as shown below:
+The proposed beacon level indicator for grain tanks can be very simply implemented using an IC 555 circuit in its astable mode, as shown below:

 The IC 555 is configured in its standard astable mode (flashing mode), where R1,R2, and C values determine the flashing rate of the IC at its pin#3.